01 · Practice

 Industrial design, CAD, and prototyping.
 Lean iterates in parallel.
 Form, function, and manufacturing resolved together, not in sequence.

-Production-ready files, documentation, and factory handoff.
+Supplier-ready files, documentation, and manufacturing handoff support.
 We don't disappear at the CAD stage.
-Lean stays through DFM, tooling, and first runs.
+Lean can support client-approved DFM reviews, tooling discussions, sample reviews, and production coordination.

 Why Lean exists.